Illustration by Emily Blevins

 One way to make camping feel luxurious is to bring your pillow from home.
 But when cargo space is limited, opt for the collapsible Big Agnes Sleeping Giant Pillow Deluxe ($40), an air pillow with a sleeve of memory foam that soothes weary heads.

 You can’t flick a wall switch to light up a campsite, but you can brighten tents, tables, and tasks with a range of battery-powered lamps.
-A clever magnetic lanyard built into its base lets the UCO Madrona Hang-Out Lantern ($35) function as tabletop or pendant lighting: Three D batteries pump out a wide, 300-lumen beam that amply illuminates a cooking area, and a dial dims the light for soft, mealtime ambience.
+A clever magnetic lanyard built into its base lets the UCO Madrona+ Hang-Out Lantern ($50) function as tabletop or pendant lighting: a 6400mAh, rechargeable lithium-ion battery pumps out a wide, 300-lumen beam that amply illuminates a cooking area, and a dial dims the light for soft, mealtime ambience.
 The subtler blue-light mode is ideal for middle-of-the-night bathroom trips or a child’s night light.

 Headlamps let you take your lighting with you.
 The strap on the Petzl e+LITE ($30) may be thin, but for occasional use around the campsite, you can’t beat the size and versatility of the e+LITE, which emits 50-lumen white and red beams in steady and blinking versions that light up a cutting board or guide your evening strolls away from the fire pit.